yochem/venvs/README.md

 This script gathers all venvs in one folder and gives system-wide access to them.

+**Warning**: It is kinda hacky.
+Do not trust it without reading through the code (it's not that long).

 ## Installation

 Download this repository somewhere on your system.
 Then put this somewhere in